-James Borrell is a conservation biologist based in London, UK.
+James Borrell is a conservation biologist based at Royal Botanic Gardens, Kew.
 He runs this website with the aim of sharing a more optimistic outlook on conservation and to encourage the next generation of young field scientists.

 James has been involved with expeditions and fieldwork around the world from tropical rain forests to arid deserts, with a particular emphasis on Southern Africa, Madagascar and Oman.
 His main research interests are the effects of habitat fragmentation on the conservation of rare species and the future impact of climate change.
 He is also a keen advocate of citizen science and youth development through scientific expeditions.

 James has been interviewed by and written for a wide range of media outlets, websites and magazines.
 For media enquiries and speaking/writing availability please contact James, here.